chrismlusk/accuraty-templates/README.md

 # Accuraty Templates

-A set of templates for building fast and effective websites.
-This is an attempt to create a set of standards and best practices for Accuraty projects.
+This is an attempt to create a set of standards and best practices for Accuraty projects in a way that is easy to deploy using modern web technologies and up-to-date frameworks.

 ## Overview

 Accuraty primarily works with two content management systems: DNN and WordPress.
-The files included in each folder are designed to be a start template for each platform.
+The files included in each folder are designed to be a starter template for each platform.

-The template includes the source Sass files from Bootstrap v4.0.0-apha.6 (Updated 1/20/2017).
+The template includes the source Sass files from Bootstrap v4.0.0-apha.6 (Updated 1/20/2017) nested and integrated with our custom styles codebase.

 ## DNN